By Ellen Tsaprailis

 “Prof. Kholghy’s expertise is in controlling soot using flame spray pyrolysis,” says Riad.
 “If I am able to control the properties of the soot that is a carbon material as graphene is, then I should be able to understand certain changes in the flame spray pyrolysis to actually make graphene.”

-Riad will be co-supervised by Associate Dean in the Faculty of Graduate and Postdoctoral Affairs (Planning & Awards) and Environmental Engineering Prof. Onita Basu who will facilitate an interdisciplinary exposure to nanomaterial characterization and preparation.
+Riad will be co-supervised by Associate Dean in the Graduate Studies (Planning & Awards) and Environmental Engineering Prof. Onita Basu who will facilitate an interdisciplinary exposure to nanomaterial characterization and preparation.

 Joshua Steckley, Political Science